churongcon/tutor-lms-bunnynet-integration/readme.txt

 = Pre-requisites =

-For this integration, you will need to ensure a few plugins first.
-Of course, you would need both Tutor LMS and Tutor LMS Pro installed and activated.
+For this integration, you need to install the Tutor LMS Free plugin because this plugin comes as an add-on plugin for the Tutor LMS to facilitate the BunnyNet video streaming service.

-The required plugins are:
-  * Tutor LMS v2.1.2 or later

 = Get Started =